Southampton residential property owned on a long lease is a wasting asset as the leaseholder merely owns the property for a period of years.

-It is conventional wisdom that a residential leasehold with in excess of 100 years remaining is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 35 years remaining, the property will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a property with in excess of 100 years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to any lease with more than 35 years left, the residence will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |